You may have seen odd shaped tweezers when getting eyelash extensions. So what are the extension tweezers and what do they do?

 Many Types of Tweezers

 There are a few special shapes which serve specific purposes.
-There are tweezers made for simply parting the lashes.
-Consequently, there are others made for applying extensions to the lashes.
+There are tweezers made, simply, for parting the lashes.
+Consequently, there are others made for applying different extensions to the lashes in different ways but it all comes down to comfort and effectiveness.

-These are the tools used to part the lashes.
-They often have a straight, pointed end.
-There is usually no bend or curve to the tip.
+Isolating tweezers are the tools used to part the lashes.
+They often have a straight, fine-pointed end.
+There is usually no bend or a slight curve in the body of the tweezers but the tip is always straight.

 You want to use these to spread the other lashes away from the one you are working on.
-It acts like a shield around the individual lash.
+It keeps the other eyelashes from being glued together.

 Examples of Wink Inc Isolating Tweezers include #10 and #40.

 Once you have parted the other lashes, you need to apply the extensions.
 Volume eyelash extension tweezers usually have a curved tip.
-They may taper in many ways, but often resemble a boot shape.
+They may taper in many ways, but often resemble a boot shape or have a thicker bend at the tip.
+Alternatively, some volume tweezers are fine pointed but have a hook or sharp angled tip.